 - Tuesday, June 26, 2012

-Daniel makes the official list of Bible heroes (heb.
-11:33).
+Daniel makes the official list of Bible heroes (Hebrews 11:33).
 Surviving a night in the companionship of hungry lions was enough to seal his reputation.
 But long before he was dropped into the lions’ den, Daniel’s faith endured a hostile environment.

 But Daniel resolved that he would not defile himself with the king’s food, or with the wine that he drank.
-Therefore he asked the chief of the eunuch to allow him not to defile himself. – daniel 1:8
+Therefore he asked the chief of the eunuch to allow him not to defile himself. – Daniel 1:8

 Daniel began his diary as a young man carried into captivity against his will.
 He was probably 16 years old or so at the time.
 Taken away from his family, from most of his friends and from the land in which he grew up as a boy, Daniel faced an uncertain future.
 He was transported more than 700 miles from Jerusalem to Babylon.

 Daniel soon discovered the life planned for him and his friends.
 They were selected as young men without any physical defect, handsome, showing aptitude for every kind of learning, well informed, quick to understand.
 In Babylon (Chaldea), they would embark on three years of intense education under royal supervision.
 They would eat the king’s food and prepare to serve the king.